Employment Eligibility After a Dismissal from State Service

 Review

-When the 211 request is received, CalHR conducts a thorough review and works in conjunction with the dismissing department.
+CalHR conducts a thorough review and works in conjunction with the dismissing department.
 CalHR will send a letter of acknowledgement to the individual within 30 days after receipt of the 211 request.
-An incomplete letter and informational brochure will be sent to individuals whose requests are incomplete and unprocessed.
+Individuals will be notified of incomplete packages and extensions, however, individuals may submit the requested information or resubmit their petition at a later time.

 Determination